veerathp/sagemaker-workshop-labs/README.md

 ## Hands-on labs

-Use **Python 3 (Data Science)** kernel to run all labs below
+Use **Python 3 (Data Science)** kernel to run all labs below into SageMaker Studio.
+For SageMaker notebook instances use conda_python3.

 ### Lab 1: Build, Train and Deploy ML models
 Build, Train and Deploy Machine Learning models using Amazon SageMaker / DeerAR

-- Open and run the Notebook Instances in Amazon SageMaker Studio located in `/01-01-DeepAR/deepar_chicago_traffic_violations.ipynb`
+- Open and run the Notebook Instances in Amazon SageMaker Studio located in `/01-DeepAR/deepar_chicago_traffic_violations.ipynb`

 ### Lab 2: Hyper Parameter Optimization
 Hyper Parameter Optimization using Amazon SageMaker.
 The first lab will take about 20-30mins to run, once completed move to the second notebook to analyzing the training jobs.